joshcanhelp/josh-to-11/content/md/post/19-new-new-business-card-design-the-process-feedback.md

 ---
 title: "New new business card design: the process + feedback"
 layout: post
-excerpt: ""
+excerpt: "I also need a business card and have not been giving this important piece of a business that relies on word-of-mouth enough attention."
 date: 2008-07-18 21:10:02
 modified: 2016-04-01 03:52:25
 permalink: new-new-business-card-design-the-process-feedback/index.html
-tags: ["Business Card", "Design Layouts", "Letterpress", "Vector", "Design &amp; Creative Process"]
+tags: ["Business Cards", "Letterpress", "Design", "About JoshCanHelp"]
-featured_img:
+featured_img: /_images/2008/07/lp_card_07_final-296x296.jpg
 wpid: 41
 ---